Filing For Insurance Reimbursement

 “IN-NETWORK” INSURANCE COVERAGE:

-Although I am willing to provide you with whatever form of bill you require, I will no longer be willing to communicate or negotiate with your insurer on your behalf – unless you directly authorize (and pay me) to do so (i.e., it will be YOUR responsibility to interface with them, should they fail to pay your claims in accord with your expectations).
-If you would prefer not to handle this often unpleasant and confusing task, or if they insist that they must communicate with me in order for you to receive your benefits, you can hire me [at my regular rate, pro rata] to handle this task on your behalf.
+Although I can provide you with whatever form of bill you require, I am not responsible for communicating or negotiating with your insurer on your behalf – unless you directly authorize (and pay me) to do so (i.e., it will be YOUR responsibility to interface with them, should they fail to pay your claims in accord with your expectations).

 What you can do if you do not currently have “out-of-network benefits for outpatient mental health services”: